wickwirew/PureSQL/README.md

 }
 ```

-Otter is built with testing in mind.
+PureSQL is built with testing in mind.
 Dependency injection is possible right out of the box.
 No need to wrap your database in repositories.
 Just pass in the `any <Name>Query` and
 you can pass in `Queries.Just`, `Queries.Fail` or even `Queries.Test` for call counts.
 ```swift